-Featuring Pulitzer Prize finalist Karen Russell, author of Swamplandia! and Orange World; black Southern writer Kiese Laymon, who wrote the award-winning memoir Heavy; and bestselling local novelist Tara Conklin, with new music from singer-songwriter performance duo Little Spirits.
+Featuring Pulitzer Prize finalist Karen Russell, author of Swamplandia! and Orange World; Pulitzer Prize-winning poet Tyehimba Jess; and bestselling local novelist Tara Conklin.
+Original music by The Bushwick Book Club Seattle.

 Karen Russell won the 2012 and the 2018 National Magazine Award for fiction, and her first novel, Swamplandia!
 (2011), was a finalist for the Pulitzer Prize, winner of the New York Public Library Young Lions Award, and one of The New York Times’ Ten Best Books of 2011.
 She has received a MacArthur Fellowship and a Guggenheim award and is a former fellow of the NYPL Cullman Center and the American Academy in Berlin.
 She graduated summa cum laude from Northwestern University and received her MFA from Columbia University’s School of the Arts.